ray-project/ray/doc/source/data/transforming-datasets.rst

   The ``"pandas"`` batch format presents batches in `pandas.DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`__ format.
-If converting a simple dataset to Pandas DataFrame batches, a single-column dataframe with the column ``"__value__"`` will be created.
+If converting a simple dataset to Pandas DataFrame batches, a single column dataframe with the column ``"__value__"`` will be created.

   .. literalinclude:: ./doc_code/transforming_datasets.py